cockroachdb/docs/v19.1/admin-ui-statements-page.md

 ## Selecting an application

-By default, the **Statements** page displays the statements executed for all applications running on the cluster as well as the internally executed statements.
+By default, the **Statements** page displays the following statements:

+- Statements executed for all applications running on the cluster
+- Statements executed internally for CockroachDB

 To view the statements for a particular application, select the application from the **App** dropdown menu.

 ## Understanding the Statements page